Zinovy Peshkov: Diplomatic career

-Appointed Brigadier General in April 1944, Peshkov was soon sent as a delegate of the French Committee of National Liberation to the Republic of China to meet with Chiang Kai-shek, who had just broken with Vichy.
-Upon arrival at Chung King, the new capital of the country due to the Japanese occupation.
-He was made a French-Chinese ambassador in November 1944.
+Appointed Brigadier General in April 1944, Peshkov was soon sent as a delegate of the French Committee of National Liberation to the Republic of China to meet with Chiang Kai-shek, who had just broken with Vichy, arriving at Chung King, the new capital of the country due to the Japanese occupation.
+He was then made French ambassador to China in November 1944.
 He was then named French ambassador to Japan in 1946.

 In 1950, Peshkov was retired and replaced by Maurice Dejean.
 He left Japan for a final return to Paris.
 Two years later, the government granted him the honor of the Grand Cross of the Legion of Honor.

 He was sent to Chiang Kai-shek in 1964.

-Zinovy Peshkov died in Paris in November 1966.
+Peshkov died in Paris on 27 November 1966.
 His ashes are in the Sainte-Geneviève-des-Bois Russian Cemetery.

 Published work

 The Foreign Legion in Morocco, 1927.
 With a preface by André Maurois.
 The author wrote this book in 1925 while in the military hospital of Rabat, being treated for the wound in his left leg received in combating the Rifians.